NikiforovAll/nikiforovall.github.io/_posts/2025-05-29-hangfire-mcp-standalone.md

 ---

 In this post, I will show you how to use the Hangfire MCP server in "standalone" mode using the .NET global tool.
+Here is a NuGet package that I created for this purpose: [Nall.HangfireMCP](https://www.nuget.org/packages/Nall.HangfireMCP).

 Here is how to setup it as an MCP server in VSCode: